Slow Cooker Vegetable Soup is hearty, delicious and kid-friendly using our ‘kid soup tips’!

-And there is nothing like soup to get veggies into kids!
-I really think that soup is a great way to incorporate vegetables into children’s diets, not to mention gut healing bone broth.
-When it is filled with fun colors, and you use a few simple tricks to make it taste amazing, soup can be a really kid friendly, nourishing meal idea for kids.
+Soup is a great way to get kids to eat veggies, if you do it right.
+When it is filled with fun colors, and you use a few simple tricks to make it taste amazing, soup can be a really kid friendly, nourishing meal for kids.

 Pull your slow cooker out this week and enjoy the night off on slow cooker night!
 I even do all the veggie chopping the night before (except leave that white potato for the morning to chop since it will brown), dump it right into the slow cooker, put the lid on and put it into the fridge over night!
 In the morning all I have to do is put the broth and white potato in and flip it on!
 Done!